r0bbar/siglab/siglab_py/README.md

 assert(pd_candles.columns.to_list()==expected_columns)
 ```

-(This list does not include the slopes calculated)
+(This list does not include the slopes calculated.
+Set pypy_compat to False if you want them.)

 Further examples on usage of market_data_util and analytic_util in back tests.